elianalopez/Java/README.md

 ## Assignment 4: Control Flow
 Control Flow is the order in which a computer executes the statements of a program, in Java there are three basic types of control flow structures: sequential, selection, and repetition control structure.
 For assignment 3 I have went into deep detail to understand how Java utilizes control flow, the processes has been documented to <a href="https://github.com/elianalopez/Java/blob/master/Assignment4/PLP-Assignment4.pdf">here</a> but also feel free to look at the <a href="https://github.com/elianalopez/Java/blob/master/Assignment4">Assignment 4</a> folder to understand the source code that complements the assignment.

+### Sequential Structure
+The default form of control flow in a program for Java.
+It executes statements of code one line after another in how it is written within the source code, some describe it as being executed in the manner of reading a cookbook!

+### Selection Structure
+In order to alter the flow from its default sequential order of execution, a selection type of structure would “branch out” to certain statements, which happens if the state of a certain variable(s) match the desired condition.
+In Java there are three types of selection statements:
+* single selection (if statement)
+* double selection (if-else statement)
+* multiple selection (switch-case statement)

+### Repetition Structure
+A repetition structure, also known as a loop, is a block of code that is repeated multiple times.
+In Java there are three types of repetition statements:
+* while repetition statement (while loop)
+* do...while repetition statement (do while loop)
+* for repetition statement (for loop)

+### Branching Statements
+In Java there are three types of branching statements that help us adjust the control flow of execution based on certain conditions:
+* break
+* continue
+* return

 ## Works Cited
 <!-- AUTO-GENERATED-CONTENT:START (TOC:collapse=true&collapseText="Click to expand") -->
 <details>